The Recovery Phase

 Use a confidential daily journal to record the dates of medical treatments, who you saw, why and the outcome.
 Include information about any treatment, prescriptions you were given, and other instructions.
 The medical record notebook should have information containing:

 In describing your injuries, it is important to be specific about the tasks impeded by the accident.
 For example, if you have back or neck pain or headaches, record the time and date they occur, the degree of pain (e.g., mild, moderate or severe), the type of pain (e.g., throbbing, shooting, aching), whether certain activity triggers it, worsens it or makes it stop and how long the pain lasts.
-If there are tasks you cannot perform that you were previously able to, then be specific is best.
+If there are tasks you cannot perform that you were previously able to, then being specific is best.
 Instead of writing “I can’t do housework anymore,” a better description is: “I’m not able to vacuum my house as well as I used to because I get a strong shooting pain up my back when I lift/push a vacuum cleaner around.”
 Or, “I won’t lift my two year old now because my shoulder aches as soon as I lift more than 10 lbs.”
 Also, be careful in how you use the word “can’t” as it could be misconstrued; “can’t” is an appropriate description only if the activity is physically impossible.

 Pay close attention to the opinions of medical professionals and your improvements at each visit.
 Your personal injury case may not be resolved for months or even years, but you may have to rely on this record if asked to testify in court.
 Keep this journal confidential, sharing it only with your lawyer.